phbradley/pubtcrs/README.md

 This repository contains C++ source code for TCR clustering and correlation analysis

+- `pgen` computes TCR generation probabilities.

+- `tcrdists` computes TCR-TCR sequence distances using the TCRdist measure

+- `neighbors` computes TCR-TCR neighbor relations based on co-occurrence and sequence similarity.
+It can also perform DBSCAN clustering if desired.

+- `correlations` computes TCR-feature correlation p-values for user-defined features.

 # REQUIREMENTS

 This software depends on header files included with the BOOST C++ library.
 You can download the library here: